 In certain industries, compliance with these standards is absolutely critical.
 In any market where end users are coming in direct contact with a product or ingesting it – like the food and beverage, dairy or pharmaceutical industries – manufacturers must take every step possible to ensure the final product meets consumer expectations and is safe to consume.

 To ensure that all products are high-quality, there are countless standards that govern many different industries.
-For example, fabricators of equipment for the dairy industry adhere to 3A standards, created in the 1920s to ensure that all machinery that came in contact with milk and milk-based products created a sanitary environment.
+For example, fabricators of equipment for the dairy industry adhere to 3-A Sanitary Standards, created in the 1920s to ensure that all machinery that came in contact with milk and milk-based products created a sanitary environment.

 Pressing need for pharmaceutical standards